Chapter 4 : A Weasley Family Reunion.

 "Run" Harry mouthed, but Hermione didn't need telling twice, she had already ran down the hall and into the kitchen.

 "Albus, why did you do that?
-They could of heard that if they got together, He-Who-Must-Not-Be-Named wouldn't stand a chance."
+They could have heard that if they got together, He-Who-Must-Not-Be-Named wouldn't stand a chance."
 Molly said, sounding angry.

 "Molly, I'm shocked that you don't think I didn't think that through.
 If we force them together, it will not work.
 But, their vision will become less blurred in time."
 Dumbledore said, in his usual mystical tone.